Art for Social Change Submission Guidelines

 - Visual art that combines a variety of media into one piece.

-- Submissions may come from any WSU undergraduate or graduate student, staff or faculty member at any campus including Pullman, Spokane, Tri-Cities, Vancouver, Everett, and Global or any K-12 student in Pullman.
+- Submissions may come from any WSU undergraduate or graduate student, staff or faculty member at any campus including Pullman, Spokane, Tri-Cities, Vancouver, Everett, and Global, any K-12 student in Whitman County, Pullman Community College student or Pullman community member.

 - All creative works must be submitted and received by 11:59 pm on Friday, January 31, 2023.

 - Submissions must be the student’s original idea.
 Students should not knowingly copy another’s idea, but entries will not be excluded merely because another submission has a similar idea.

 - Must not contain material which is threatening, harassing, or discriminatory (based on race, sex, religion, natural origin, disability, sexual orientation, gender, or age), and must not promote illegal activities.

 - Must not include mention or performance of any non-authorized copyrighted media production including but not limited to music, films, books, television programming, etc., or identifying descriptions of any media property.